realtimedatalake/rtdl-docs/README.md

 ## How to Use 🌱
 Find details on how to use Nextra [here](https://nextra.vercel.app/).
+  * Run `npm install`.
-  * Install Next.js, Nextra and React, run `yarn add next nextra react react-dom`.
+  * Install Next.js, Nextra and React, run `npm install next nextra react react-dom`.
-  * Install the docs theme, run `yarn add nextra-theme-docs`.
+  * Install the docs theme, run `npm install nextra-theme-docs`.
-  * To run rtdl's documentation website locally in dev mode, run `yarn next dev`.
+  * To run rtdl's documentation website locally in dev mode, run `npm run dev`.
 You can view the site at [http://localhost:3000/rtdl-docs/](http://localhost:3000/rtdl-docs/).
-  * To build rtdl's documenatation wesite locally to the out folder, run `rm -rf docs/ && yarn next build && yarn next export -o docs/ && :> docs/.nojekyll`.
+  * To build rtdl's documenatation wesite locally to the `/.next` folder, run `npm run build-prod`.

 ## License 🤝
 [MIT](./LICENSE)